 Abstract

-Rodents are important globally distributed reservoirs of known and novel zoonotic pathogens.
-Ongoing anthropogenic land use change is altering the composition of host species assemblages and modifying the risk of zoonoses spillover events.
-These changes mean that an understanding of the current distribution of rodent species is vital for accurately describing disease hazard and managing risk.
+Rodents a diverse, globally distributed and ecologically important order of mammals are nevertheless important reservoirs of known and novel zoonotic pathogens.
+Ongoing anthropogenic land use change is altering the composition of these species’ abundance and distribution which among zoonotic host species may alter the risk of zoonoses spillover events.
+These changes demand that a better understanding of the current distribution of rodent species is vital for mitigating potential zoonotic disease hazard and managing risk.
 However, available species distribution and host-pathogen association datasets (e.g. IUCN, GBIF, CLOVER) are often taxonomically and spatially biased.
-Here, we synthesise data from West Africa from 127 rodent trapping studies, published between 1964-2022, as an additional source of information to characterise the range and presence of important zoonotic pathogen host species in this region.
+Here, we synthesise data from West Africa from 127 rodent trapping studies, published between 1964-2022, as an additional source of information to characterise the range and presence of rodent species and identify the subgroup of species that are potential or known pathogen hosts.
 We identify that these rodent trapping studies, although biased towards human dominated landscapes across West Africa, can usefully complement current rodent species distribution datasets and we calculate the discrepancies between these datasets.
 For five regionally important zoonotic pathogens (Arenaviridae spp., Borrelia spp., Lassa mammarenavirus, Leptospira spp. and Toxoplasma gondii), we identify host-pathogen associations that have not been previously reported in host-association datasets.
-These omissions have the potential for biasing estimates of current risk and drivers of zoonoses.
 Finally, for these five pathogen groups, we find that the proportion of a rodent hosts range that has been sampled remains small with geographic clustering.
-A priority of future rodent trapping studies should be to sample rodent hosts across a greater geographic range to better characterise current and future risk of zoonotic spillover events.
-In the interim, future studies of spatial pathogen risk informed by rodent distributions must incorporate a measure of the current sampling biases.
+A priority should be to sample rodent hosts across a greater geographic range to better characterise current and future risk of zoonotic spillover events.
+In the interim, studies of spatial pathogen risk informed by rodent distributions must incorporate a measure of the current sampling biases.
 The current synthesis of contextually rich rodent trapping data enriches available information from IUCN, GBIF and CLOVER which can support a more complete understanding of the hazard of zoonotic spillover events.

 Author Summary

 Emerging and endemic zoonotic diseases are projected to have increasing health impacts, particularly under changing climate and land-use scenarios.
-Rodents carry a disproportionate number of zoonotic pathogens and are abundant across West Africa, raising concerns about increasing outbreaks of endemic disease and the emergence of pandemics.
+Rodents, an ecologically vital order of mammals carry a disproportionate number of zoonotic pathogens and are abundant across West Africa.
 Prior modelling studies rely on large, consolidated data sources which do not incorporate high resolution spatial and temporal data from rodent trapping studies.
 Here, we synthesise these studies to quantify the bias in the sampling of rodent hosts and their pathogens across West Africa.
 We find that rodent trapping studies are complementary to these datasets and can provide additional, high-resolution data on the distribution of hosts and their pathogens.
 Further, rodent trapping studies have identified additional potential host-pathogen associations than are recorded in consolidated host-pathogen association datasets.
 This can help to understand the risk of zoonotic diseases based on host distributions.
 Finally, we quantify the current extent of known rodent presence and pathogen sampling within a species range, highlighting that current knowledge is limited across much of the region.
 We hope that this will support work to study rodent hosts and their pathogens in currently under sampled regions to better understand the risk of emerging and endemic zoonoses in West Africa.

 Introduction